 A horizontal, flat sail can be boring to look at, while a vertical sail will catch more wind and could produce heavier loads.
 The most visually appealing situation is when two or more shade sails are used and the elevations of the sails change drastically from corner to corner.
-Setting mounting points 3ft or more for a visually applealing install.
+Setting mounting points 3ft or more for a visually stunning look.

 Prior to installation, check with local authorities for any relevant building regulations which may exist, and check with the local utility companies for any underground services prior to digging holes for the support posts.